Working in the US

 What are your chances of getting a job?

-The outlook for the US economy remains rather depressed, but there are some signs of positive growth and a number of industries are expected to expand over the next few years.
-Unemployment remains high, so the jobs market is competitive, making it particularly difficult for non-US citizens to find work in the country.
-Until the situation improves, an easier route may be to gain work with a UK-based employer who also has an office in the US and work towards a transfer there.
+The US economy shows signs of recovering after the global downturn, with positive growth and a number of industries expected to expand over the next few years.
+Unemployment is gradually decreasing but the job market remains competitive, making it difficult for non-US citizens to find work in the country.
+An easier route may be to gain work with a UK-based employer who also has an office in the US and work towards a transfer there.

 Where can you work?